wp-plugins/simple-history/readme.txt

 == Changelog ==

+= 1.x =
+- Fixed: Plugin name is included when plugin is deactivated.
+Previosuly only folder name and name of php file was included.

 = 1.1 =
 - Added the Simple History Extender-module/plugin.
 With this great addon to Simple History it is very easy for other developers to add their own actions to simple history, including a settings panel to check actions on/off.
 All work on this module was made by Laurens Offereins (lmoffereins@gmail.com).
 Super thanks!
 - With the help of Simple History Extender this plugin also tracks changes made in bbPress, Gravity Forms and in Widges.
 Awesome!